Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 Testing

 To test this new Tag, refresh your Container and your web page.
-Let’s see what shows up in our tracking when we click Add to cart on our product page.
+Let’s see what shows up in our tracking when we click Add to Cart on our product page.

-If the Tag and trigger are configured correctly, a click trigger will be displayed and you will see a new Tag has been fired both in Google Tag Manager and the Facebook Pixel Helper.
+If the Tag and trigger are configured correctly, a click trigger will be displayed and you will see a new Tag has been fired both in Google Tag Manager and the Meta Pixel Helper.

 Screenshot of Pixel Events Manager Test events page with Add to cart event highlighted

-Set Up Facebook Custom Event Tag
+Set Up Meta Custom Event Tag

-Now that we can add a Standard Facebook Event, let’s set up a Custom Event for the Facebook Pixel to track.
 This time, we’re going to add an event that tracks when a user spends at least five seconds on a page, which can be more informative than a pageview.

 Create New Tag